mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-09-Password-Policy-and-Account-Lockout-Hardening/README.md

 This matters because classic Active Directory password and account lockout policies must be configured at the domain level to apply correctly to domain user accounts.

+This lab is different from earlier workstation or user-session GPO labs because it focuses on domain authentication policy instead of endpoint or OU-scoped configuration.

 ---

 ## Authentication Hardening Model

-This lab uses two core authentication controls:
+This lab uses two core authentication controls.

 | Control | Purpose |
 |---|---|
 | Password Policy | Enforces stronger password requirements |
 | Account Lockout Policy | Limits repeated failed sign-in attempts |

-Together, these controls reduce weak password exposure and make repeated failed authentication attempts more difficult to abuse.
+Together, these controls reduce weak password exposure and make repeated failed authentication attempts harder to abuse.

 ---